 Each year the IPC publishes a variety of publications and documents, a number of which you can find below.

-The strategies to achieve growth of the nine IPC Sports have been formulated and described throughout this Strategic Plan for the period 2013 to 2016.
+The strategies to achieve growth of the five winter IPC Sports have been formulated and described throughout this Strategic Plan for the period 2013 to 2018.

 IPC Strategic Plan